quicwg/multipath/draft-ietf-quic-multipath.md

 but multiple connection IDs can be associated with the same path identifier.

 The Path ID of the initial path is 0.
-Connection IDs which are issued by an NEW_CONNECTION_ID frame {{Section 19.15. of QUIC-TRANSPORT}}
+Connection IDs which are issued by a NEW_CONNECTION_ID frame {{Section 19.15. of QUIC-TRANSPORT}}
 respectively are asociated with Path ID 0.
 Also, the Path ID for the connection ID specified in the "preferred address" transport parameter is 0.
 Use of the "preferred address" is considered as a migration event that does not change the Path ID.

 This extension uses multiple packet number spaces, one for each active path.
-As such each path has two associated packet number spaces for each direction.
+As such, each path maintains distinct packet number states for sending and receiving packets, as in {{QUIC-TRANSPORT}}.
 Using multiple packet number spaces enables direct use of the loss recovery and congestion control mechanisms defined in
-{{QUIC-RECOVERY}}.
+{{QUIC-RECOVERY}} on a per-path basis.

 Using multiple packet number spaces requires changes in the way AEAD is applied for packet protection, as explained in {{multipath-aead}}, and tighter constraints for key updates, as explained in {{multipath-key-update}}.
-The Path Identifier associated with the Destination Connection ID is used to construct the packet protection nonce defined in {#multipath-aead}.
+The Path Identifier associated with the Destination Connection ID is used to construct the packet protection nonce defined in {{multipath-aead}}.

 This specification
 requires the sender to use a non-zero connection ID when opening an